Skip to main content

 How do I find a licensed well contractor in Ontonagon County?

 Browse our directory of licensed well water contractors serving Ontonagon County and its 5 communities.
-All listed professionals hold valid Michigan state licenses and can handle well drilling, pump repair, and water testing.
+Every listed pro is checked against Michigan state licensing records and can handle well drilling, pump repair, and water testing.

-What well water contaminants should I test for in Ontonagon County?
+What should I test my well water for in Ontonagon County?

 Need septic or well services in Ontonagon County?